A tourist massacre in Kashmir is escalating tensions between India and Pakistan. Here’s what we know

 The enormous Indus River system, which supports hundreds of millions of livelihoods across Pakistan and northern India, originates in Tibet, flowing through China and Indian-controlled Kashmir before reaching Pakistan.
 The vast volume of water is a vital resource for both countries, and the treaty governs how it is shared.

-A Pakistan government statement said that that any attempt to stop or divert water belonging to Pakistan would be considered an act of war.
+A Pakistan government statement said any attempt to stop or divert water belonging to Pakistan would be considered an act of war.

 Following India’s move, on Thursday Pakistan said it was suspending trade with India, closing its airspace and expelling Indian diplomats, calling India’s measures “unilateral, unjust, politically motivated, extremely irresponsible and devoid of legal merit.”